adoptium/adoptium.net-redesign/src/markdown-pages/installation/macOS.md

 authors: gdams
 ---

-Temurin macOS installer packages are available as standard .pkg files, which can be run with an interactive user interface or run silently from the Terminal command line.
+Eclipse Temurin macOS installer packages are available as standard .pkg files, which can be run with an interactive user interface or run silently from the Terminal command line.

 ## GUI installation